Vladislav1977/CycleGAN_project/README.md

 So there are two purposes of this project:
 - implement CycleGAN architecture with further training of it on selfie2anime dataset
-- trying to collect custom dataset male2anime and train implemented CycleGAN on this dataset for male photo to anime character.
+- trying to collect custom dataset male2anime and train CycleGAN on this dataset for male photo to anime character transform.

 # Training details and results